Aaron98990/ways-of-the-game/restarts.md

 - [The penalty kick is taken before the referee signals (whistle).
 The penalty kick is re-taken.](https://youtu.be/w5QBxc2Hq0o?feature=shared&t=8659)
 - [The referee measures the distance for a free kick.
 Because the free kick is taken before the signal (whistle), the free kick has to be re-taken.](https://www.youtube.com/live/b-HZviMbqxc?feature=shared&t=2625)

-Personally, I don't allow quick free kicks in the opponent's penalty area (e.g. 8 seconds, "goalkeeper passback") or when the goalkeeper commits a handball offense just outside their penalty area.
+Personally, I don't allow quick free kicks in the opponent's penalty area (e.g. for "goalkeeper passback") or when the goalkeeper commits a handball offense just outside their penalty area.

 ## Delaying the restart of play